Hurricane season is underway in the Gulf of Mexico and along the Atlantic coast, and when a big storm hits, destruction is inevitable.

 The future of hurricane season insurance inspections

 When applied to post-hurricane insurance inspections, DroneBase’s Insights Reports have the potential to squeeze even more value from drone data and is part of our ongoing mission to provide businesses with the fast, affordable and reliable data they need to make better decisions.

 Through our in-house team of subject matter experts with more than 30 years of experience, and AI-assisted anomaly detection, Insights Roof Reports identify specific types of damage, removing the need for manual inspection and tagging.
 And as well as keeping workers safe in post-hurricane conditions, smart software reduces the human error that comes with manual categorization.

 We’re all set to lower insurers’ operating costs, reduce the time from claim to payout for homeowners and ensure the inspection process is as safe as possible for crews on the ground.

-You can read more about DroneBase’s new Insights platform here.
+You can read more about DroneBase’s Insights Roof Reports here.